 - CertainTeed Grand Manor shingles cost $2.20 per square foot and last up to 30 years.

-Thousands of dollars and years of durability are at stake when you consider the average 2,000 square foot ranch has 2,400 square feet of roofing, plus accessories such as roofing paper, moisture barrier and ridge vent we haven’t discussed.
+Thousands of dollars and years of durability are at stake when you consider the average 2,000 square foot ranch has about 2,400 square feet of roof surface, plus accessories such as chimney flashing, roofing felt, moisture barrier and ridge vent we haven’t discussed.

 Hire a Roofer that Will Fight for You

 If the insurance company’s offer won’t pay for a replacement roof of the same quality, a good contractor will be your advocate.
 They will contact your insurer and press for more money to do the job right.